Rastakhiz Party: History

-Established along with the party was a youth wing—Rastakhiz Youth—which Hoveyda referred to as "the instrument of Iran's development".
+Along with the party, a youth wing—Rastakhiz Youth—was established, which Hoveyda referred to as "the instrument of Iran's development".
 Through this youth wing and a special task force of the party, Rastakhiz embarked upon a large-scale anti-profiteering campaign directed against the bazaari merchants, who were soon identified as "enemies of the state".
 In October 1975, the Shah, referring to this campaign as a "cultural movement", decreed that anti-profiteerism be made the fourteenth principle of the White Revolution.

-The single party system ended in late 1978 as the Iranian Revolution gained ground.
+The single-party system ended in late 1978 as the Iranian Revolution gained ground.